LiveG-Development/ZaprCoreLibs/README.md

 # ZaprCoreLibs
-Core libraries for building powerful projects with the Zapr app-building system.
+Core libraries for building powerful projects with the Zapr app-building system by LiveG Technologies.